lpsinger/userguide/tutorial/aladin.rst

 process multiple times for different credible levels, then you can select each MOC independently from the Aladin stack.

-:guilabel:`Properties` Window
+Area Within a Credible Region
 -----------------------------

-To open the :guilabel:`Properties` window, right click on the selected plan in the Aladin stack.
-The associated :guilabel:`Properties` windows allows to change the drawing methods in perimeter in order to simultaneously visualize multiple confidence levels.
-This operation facilitates tiling operations by telescopes monitoring the highest probability areas.
-The enclosed sky area in square degrees and the percentage of the sky coverage are quoted for each credible region either **i)** by leaving the cursor on the corresponding plan loaded in the Aladin stack or **ii)** by opening the associated Properties windows.
+There are two ways to get the area within a MOC credible region.
+If you hover over the cursor over the MOC name in the Aladin stack, then the area in square degrees and the percentage of the sky are shown in the top-right corner of the Aladin window.
+Alternatively, you can right-click the MOC in the Aladin stack and select :guilabel:`Properties` from the contextual menu.
+The area and percentage of the sky are shown in the :guilabel:`Properties` dialog box.
+From this dialog box, you can also control the appearance and color of the MOC, which is useful for distinguishing multiple MOCs for different credible levels.

 .. figure:: /_static/aladin_fig2.png
    :alt: Properties window